HemaVS/Image_classification/README.md

-To run the application Load the files into local
+Steps to run the application:
-Open the project in VS Code and run the file
+  1.Load the files into local
-Then enter 'streamlit run app.py' in the terminal
+  2.Open the project in VS Code and run the file 3.Then enter 'streamlit run app.py' in the terminal